microsoft/tfs-cli/docs/extensions.md

 ### Arguments

 * `--root`: Root directory.
 * `--manifest-js`: Manifest in the form of a standard Node.js CommonJS module with an exported function.
-	 The function takes an environment as a parameter and must return the manifest JSON object.
-	 Environment variables are specified with the env command line parameter.
-	 If this is present then the manifests, manifest-globs, json5, override, and overrides-file arguments are ignored.
+If present then the manifests, manifest-globs, json5, override, and overrides-file arguments are ignored.
 * `--env`: Environment variables passed to the manifestJs module.
-Space separated key-value pairs, e.g. `--env mode=prod size=large`
 * `--manifests`: List of individual manifest files (space separated).
 * `--manifest-globs`: List of globs to find manifests (space separated).
 * `--override`: JSON string which is merged into the manifests, overriding any values.